CraftTweaker/CraftTweaker-Documentation/docs/Mods/ExtraUtilities2/CustomMachines/IMachine.md

 ### Using only the outputs map

 You can also only use the outputs map, then ExtUtils2 will check for any [WeightedItemStack](/Vanilla/Items/WeightedItemStack) and [WeightedLiquidStack](/Vanilla/Liquids/WeightedLiquidStack) objects and use their chances.
+Remember, that adding anything other than those two or [IIngredient](/Vanilla/Variable_Types/IIngredient) as mapped value, will have no effect.

 ```
 myMachine.addRecipe(inputs, outputs, energy, time);